michaelreneer/michaelreneer.github.io/content/life/first-week-at-microsoft.markdown

 Date: 2013-9-26
 Tags: life, work, microsoft
 Subtitle: how I learned to use Outlook and sing karaoke
-Summary:

 [Microsoft][] offered me a position as an [SDE][].
 I accepted.
 I have experience developing on the various Apple platforms and frameworks, and Microsoft is realigning as a [device and services][] company with some of the most useful applications offered on Apple platforms.

-Thus I started at Microsoft...
+Thus I started at Microsoft ...

 Approximately two-hundred new hires shuffle into the [Microsoft Visitor Center][] and I am floored at the array of devices to